 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking metformin and rosiglitazone?

-Avoid drinking alcohol while taking metformin and rosiglitazone.
+Avoid drinking alcohol.
+It lowers blood sugar and may increase your risk of lactic acidosis while taking metformin and rosiglitazone.

 Metformin and rosiglitazone side effects